Skip to content

 There’s a role for funders of all sizes, focus areas, and geographies to strategically and collaboratively resource the New York Rural Organizing Portfolio ecosystem.

-Join us as a seed funder to kick-off the Portfolio!
-Click below to schedule a time to chat with IRSG’s Lindsay Ryder to dive deeper and learn more about the portfolio and how to get involved and fund.
+Click here to schedule a time to chat with Olivia Trabysh, New York Rural Portfolio’s Project Lead, to learn more about the portfolio and how to get involved and fund.

 FAQs